Emmotes/ic_spoilers/docs/kyre.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Stunning Strike** (Guess)
-> Kyre's normal attacks have a 100% chance to stun their 100targets100target100 for 10 seconds.
+> Kyre's normal attacks have a 100% chance to stun their target for 10 seconds.
 This chance is multiplicatively reduced by 25% each time they stun an enemy with this ability, but resets back to full when changing areas.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>